Simple Plan: 2002–2005: No Pads, No Helmets...Just Balls and Still Not Getting Any...

 In 2002, Simple Plan released their debut studio album, No Pads, No Helmets...Just Balls, which featured the singles "I'm Just a Kid", "I'd Do Anything", "Addicted", and "Perfect".
 The band was aiming for a pure pop-punk record.
 The record was originally released in the United States with 12 tracks, ending with "Perfect".
 Enhanced and foreign editions came in several different versions with up to two additional tracks in addition to the original 12.
 Two pop punk singers contributed on vocals: Mark Hoppus from Blink-182 on "I'd Do Anything" and included vocals by Joel Madden from Good Charlotte on "You Don't Mean Anything."
 The years of 2002 and 2003 were formative for the band.
 MTV Networks featured "Addicted" on one of their top performing shows during the spring of 2003 in the United States and internationally; on MTV and MTVu, and was filmed at the University at Buffalo (SUNY Buffalo) in Western New York.
 Addicted was the theme song for Fraternity Life.
 While the show was taken off the air the following season the band continued to rise on the billboard charts in the United States and performances continued to be booked and reruns of the show played around the world.

 In 2002, the band also performed and recorded the theme song for a rebooted installment of the Scooby-Doo franchise, What's New, Scooby-Doo?.
 This show used the band's intro throughout its entire run until its conclusion in 2006.
 It also featured many of the band's songs within episodes of the show, including "I'd Do Anything".
+The band also starred as themselves in the Season 2 episode "Simple Plan and the Invisible Madman".

 In 2003, the band played as a headliner on the Vans Warped Tour — an appearance memorialized in the comedy slasher film, Punk Rock Holocaust, in which four of the five band members are killed.
 The band also played short stints on the Warped Tour in 2004 and 2005.
 That same year (2003) the band opened for Avril Lavigne on her Try To Shut Me Up Tour.
 In addition to several headlining tours, the band has also opened for Green Day and Good Charlotte.
 The album had sold one million copies in early 2003 then went on to sell over four million copies worldwide, making it the band's best selling album to date.